majidkhorsandi/knapsack/README.md

   <parameter name="numberOfCustomers" value="6" ></parameter>
   <parameter name="maxImpressions" value="5000000"></parameter>
   <parameter name="maxRevenue" value="5000000"></parameter>
+  <parameter name="customerFile value="customers2""></parameter>

 So if one needs to run the test with different parameters it's just to edit this file.
+The last parameter (customerFile) gives us the power to run tests using a given json file instead of creating random input.
+If this parameter is removed or were commented out then the test will detect the file is missing and instead generates random test data.

 ##3- Load and performance tests
 Its always good to test a web-service for performance, robustness and stability.
 In this case performance of service can